 Alba Orbital and its PocketQube missionsUnicorn-2 Platform Latest Launch Development Status References

-Alba Orbital Ltd, a startup comapny of Glasgow, Scotland (UK), with ESA (European Space Agency), has developed a flight proven 3p PocketQube platform called Unicorn-2.
+Alba Orbital Ltd, a startup company in Glasgow, Scotland (UK), with ESA (European Space Agency), has developed a flight-proven 3p PocketQube platform called Unicorn-2.
 The goal of the platform is to get 3U CubeSat performance on a PocketQube.
 We save satellite operators over 50% of the cost by using Unicorn-2 instead of a standard 3U CubeSat for Hardware and Launch.
 1)

-Definition of the PocketQube: The PocketQube standard allows for satellites of varying size measured in standard units.
-A single-unit, or 1p, PocketQube is one eighth the size of a single-unit CubeSat – with a side length of 5 cm.
-Single, 1.5 and 2.5 unit satellites have been developed.
+Definition of the PocketQube: The PocketQube standard allows for satellites of varying sizes measured in standard units.
+A single-unit, or 1p, PocketQube is one-eighth the size of a single-unit CubeSat – with a side length of 5 cm.
+Single, 1.5 and 2.5-unit satellites have been developed.